Walrus: everything you need to know about WAL

 The technology behind Walrus

-Instead of storing a complete file on every node, data is encoded and distributed.
-As a result, a file can be restored even if part of the network temporarily fails.
-This increases reliability without the costs of full on-chain storage.
+Instead of storing a complete file on each node, data is encoded and distributed.
+This allows a file to be recovered even if part of the network temporarily goes down.
+This increases reliability without incurring the cost of full on-chain storage.

 An important component is verification.
-The network relies not only on promises from nodes, but actively checks whether data is still available.
+The network does not rely solely on promises from nodes but actively checks whether data is still available.
 Nodes must be able to demonstrate that they are meeting their storage obligations.
-In this way, economic incentives are linked to technical control.
+This way, economic incentives are tied to technical control.

-The “programmable” side lies in the integration with Sui.
-Metadata and coordination take place via Sui objects and smart contracts.
-This enables developers to set rules around storage, such as access rights, time limits or updates, while the large files themselves remain off-chain.
+The “programmable” aspect lies in the integration with Sui.
+Metadata and coordination occur via Sui objects and smart contracts.
+This enables developers to set rules around storage, such as access permissions, time limits or updates, while the large files themselves remain off-chain.

 The Walrus ecosystem